nixworks/public/news/2009/03/2/index.md

 Consumer spending rose in January after falling for a record six straight months, pushed higher by purchases of food and other nondurable items.

 ### [ A winter storm in the eastern United States cancels 1,000 flights and cuts hundreds of thousands of people's electricity. ](/news/2009/03/2/a-winter-storm-in-the-eastern-united-states-cancels-1-000-flights-and-cuts-hundreds-of-thousands-of-people-s-electricity.md)
-_Context: East Coast of the United States, Electricity, U.S., winter storm_
+_Context: East Coast of the United States, Electricity, United States, winter storm_

 ### [ President Joo Bernardo Vieira of Guinea-Bissau is assassinated in Bissau. ](/news/2009/03/2/president-joao-bernardo-vieira-of-guinea-bissau-is-assassinated-in-bissau.md)
 _Context: Bissau, Guinea-Bissau, Joo Bernardo Vieira, acting president, assassinated_